 Miscellaneous References and MentionsWhile our initial information about Senecaville came from various goverment sources (GNIS, US Census, FIPS), we also found mention of Senecaville in various books, maps and other sources.
 We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Senecaville.
 We hope that they will be useful to you.
-Note: When we started collecting data about Senecaville, we were inconsistent about keeping track of where that data came from.
-As a result, this list of references and mentions is probably incomplete.
+Note: Initially, we were careless about keeping track of where our Senecaville data came from.
+The following list of references and mentions is incomplete.
 Business Atlas and Shippers' Guide (1895)

 A note taken from the Shipper's Guide for Senecaville: List of Post Offices in the United States (1870)